FallenWorlds/AddOnStudio/README.md

 The Official GitHub for AddOn Studio

-AddOn Studio is an editor for specialized runtime environments, games, and other platforms, like Solar2D and World of Warcraft.

-AddOn Studio features a modern sophisticated IDE, a Lua editor, specialized project management, with support for Curse and Git repositories.
+AddOn Studio is an editor for specialized runtime environments, games, and other platforms.
+AddOn Studio features a modern sophisticated IDE, a Lua editor, project based file management, with support for Curse and Git repositories.

 Major editions:
 * AddOn Studio for World of Warcraft